jd-solanki/anu/docs/guide/features/theme.md

 Done 🥳

-If you want to change CSS variant in dark theme just update the selector:
+If you want to change the CSS variant in the dark theme, just update the selector:

 ```diff
 - :root